zend-patterns/ZendServer-CustomAuth/README.md

 # Zend Server Authentication

-Zend Server provides two built-in authentication systems. the first one is called "simple", it provides only two users - "administrator" and "developer".
-Their information is stored in the local database (or on MySql server in case of a cluster).
-The second method is called "extended", and it allows the system to be connected and authenticated via LDAP.
-The connection settings can be easily defined through the UI of Zend Server.
+Zend Server provides two built-in authentication methods - "simple" and "extended".
+The first is the default one, and it provides only two users: "admin" and "developer".
+The users list is stored in the local SQLite database (or MySql on cluster).
+The latter, "extended", allows authentication through LDAP.
+Connection settings can be easily defined through
+Zend Server UI wizard.

-In most of the cases, these two methods are enough.
-However, there are some edge cases or some systems with special requirements that require more sophisticated authentication systems.
-For those, we have the possibility to extend the authentication system.
-Since ZS is built on top of Zend Framework 2, we will use ZF2 module to create our own adapters and models
+Usually this is enough, but in edge special cases, or in some systems with special requirements, more sophisticated authentication needed.
+For this, we have the ability to extend the authentication system by implementing our own auth adapter.
+Since ZS is built on top of Zend Framework 2, authentication extension is made by creating standard ZF2 module with defined adapter.

 ## ZendServer-CustomAuth

-The authentication on the server is made through ZF2 auth adapters, which can be extended and manually implemented to fit system requirements.
-This repository contains an example of authentication adapter, that works with list of users that are stored in a text file.
+This repo contains an example of authentication adapter, that works with list of users that are stored in a text file.
 The file contains rows with users' roles, usernames and hased passwords.
+The adapter use dedicated model, which interacts with the data file.
+So the module has configuration file, few object factories (dependency injection), authentication adapter, model and the data file.

 ## Integration